codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 {% endhighlight %}

 The code is kind of awkward without the context, so I would recommend checking out the repository to see how it works.

-# Closing Remarks

-Hopefully this demonstrates that Keras is powerful and flexible enough to allow for quick and creative implementations of networks.
-This post follows my final project for my Information Retrieval class, the code for which can be seen [here][github project].
-I think this code makes more sense in the context of this post.

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.2.2/jquery.min.js"></script>
 <script type="text/javascript">